 Until recently, there have been limitations on MRI testing for people with pacemakers and implanted defibrillators, especially for patients with legacy devices (devices that are not MRI compatible).
 People in these groups could not undergo an MRI because of risks that the magnetic and radio frequency fields could damage their devices, trigger rapid heartbeats or even shock their hearts.

 This poses a problem for the millions of people whose lives depend on these implanted devices.
 Given their existing heart conditions, many will need MRIs at some point in their cardiac care.

-Thanks to the development of newer, more sophisticated machines and pacemaker designs, and advances in clinical research, MRIs are now safe for most of these patients under expert supervision.
-Overcoming this hurdle is a significant step because it gives people the accurate testing they need to heal a failing heart or maintain a healthy one.
+Thanks to advances in clinical research and pacemaker designs, MRIs are now safe for most of these patients under expert supervision by cardiologists and radiologists.
+This is a significant step because it gives people the accurate testing they need to heal a failing heart or maintain a healthy one.